Debjyoti2004/nodejs-demo-app/README.md

 The automation ensures that no code can be deployed without passing all quality and security gates.

-1. A developer pushes code to the `main` branch.
+1. A developer pushes code to the `master` branch.
 2. GitHub Actions automatically triggers the `test` job.
 3. If tests pass, the `build-and-push` job creates and deploys the Docker image.
 4. Finally, the `scan` job verifies the security of the deployed image.